Tiffany-Marko/regex-module17/gist-template.md

 ### Anchors

 This regular expression has two anchors.
 The first anchor is the `^` symbol.
-This will match the begining of a string.
+This matches the begining of a string.
 In this case, it will match if there is a # at the begining of the string.

 The next anchor is the `$` symbol.
 This will match the end of a string.
 In this case it will match if the pattern is included from the begining to the end of the string.